Chloë Grace Moretz: 2016–2019: Reassessment

+2019–present: emphasis on animated roles

 In 2019, Moretz voiced Wednesday Addams in the CGI animated film The Addams Family, which received mixed reviews from critics.
 In 2021, she appeared in the live-action/animated film Tom & Jerry, directed by Tim Story; Shadow in the Cloud, a horror-thriller directed by Roseanne Liang, and the sequel The Addams Family 2.
-She signed on for a role in Mattson Tomlin's first film as director, Mother/Android, and appeared in the Amazon Prime Video series The Peripheral.
+She signed on for a role in Mattson Tomlin's first film as director, Mother/Android, and featured as the lead in the Amazon Prime Video series The Peripheral based upon the William Gibson novel of the same name.

-In 2021, Moretz executive produced the six-part Snapchat Original series, Coming Out. highlighting young LGBTQ people.
+In 2021, Moretz executive-produced the six-part Snapchat Original series Coming Out highlighting young LGBTQ people.
 In an interview with The Advocate, she said, "I hope it is a show that will help to save lives by sharing what coming out means to each individual – that no single 'coming out' story is the same, each one is unique."

-She is set to voice the title character in the animated film Nimona, to be released on Netflix in 2023.
+She voiced the title character in the animated film Nimona, which released on Netflix on June 30, 2023.